Inbestigator/dressed/www/content/react.md

 ## Interactions

 What about replying to an interaction?
 That presumably still requires you to use the `render` function, right?
 Fear not!
-The React library also exports a function named `patchInteraction` which will automatically change the reply functions to accept React components instead of the usual content.
+The React library also exports a `patchInteraction` function which will automatically change the reply methods to accept React components instead of the usual content.

 ```tsx title="ping.tsx"
 import { Button, patchInteraction } from "@dressed/react";